samschott/maestral/docs/index.rst

     >>> res = m.link(token)

 The call to :meth:`link` will return 0 on success, 1 for an invalid code and 2 for connection errors.
-We verify that linking succeeded and and proceed to create a local Dropbox folder and start syncing:
+We verify that linking succeeded and proceed to create a local Dropbox folder and start syncing:

     >>> if res == 0: